travis-ci/docs-travis-ci-com/user/travis-pro.md

 daily basis, a malicious collaborator could tamper with the build scripts to output the sensitive data to your build log.
 The upshot is that you'll know who's responsible for this from the commit history.

+#### Note on Mac OS X
+The system default `openssl` command may be out of date, which can cause problems.
+Be sure to use an up-to-date version.
+For example, if you use Homebrew, you can use:

+    `brew --prefix openssl`/bin/openssl

 ### Combine Encryption and Deploy Keys For Private Dependencies for Extra Strength